-If you’re looking for a simple and short inexpensive technique when it comes to choosing a weight loss surgery option then you may be considering a mini-gastric bypass.
-While you may have heard the term before or know a little about it, you might not know much about it in detail or the upsides and risks.
+If you’re looking for a simple and short inexpensive technique when it comes to choosing a weight loss surgery option then you may be considering mini gastric bypass surgery.
+While you may have heard the term before or know a little about mini gastric bypass surgery, you might not know much about it in detail or the upsides and risks.

-Take the time to understand more about the pros and cons so you can make the right decision for yourself and your body on your weight-loss journey.
-You may have always assumed that RNY gastric bypass surgery was an ideal choice because it’s a well-established and known procedure.
+Take the time to understand more about the pros and cons of mini gastric bypass surgery so you can make the right decision for yourself and your body on your weight-loss journey.
+You may have always assumed that Roux-en-Y gastric bypass surgery was an ideal choice because it’s a well-established and known procedure.
 However, it may be comforting to know many people are still choosing to have mini gastric bypass surgery because of the numerous benefits it has to offer.

 About Mini Gastric Bypass

 A mini gastric bypass is completed similarly to a traditional gastric bypass.
-A pouch is created in the stomach to decrease the overall accessible stomach volume, which prevents the patient from eating as much food at one time.
+In mini gastric bypass surgery, a pouch is created in the stomach to decrease the overall accessible stomach volume, which prevents the patient from eating as much food at one time.

 Generally speaking, mini gastric bypass is less invasive, faster, and has shorter recovery times than RNY.
-There is also less rerouting of the small intestine.
+With mini gastric bypass surgery, there is also less rerouting of the small intestine.
 There are many pros to having mini gastric bypass surgery that you should be aware of and take into consideration.
 For example:

-- It is less invasive, and therefore safer.
-It has reduced chances of complications because it has a fewer intestine connections or anastomosis.
+- Mini bypass is less invasive, and therefore safer.
+Mini bypass has reduced chances of complications because it has fewer intestine connections or anastomosis.

-- It is a lot shorter in terms of operating and recovery.
-The mini surgery takes around an hour and the patients are allowed to leave the hospital in 24 hours.
+- Mini bypass is a lot shorter in terms of operating and recovery.
+The mini bypass takes around an hour and the patients are allowed to leave the hospital in 24 hours.

-- It involves less rerouting of the intestines.
-This means that it is technically easier, even for the surgeons to perform the surgery with higher success rates.
+- Mini bypass involves less rerouting of the intestines.
+This means that mini gastric bypass is technically easier for surgeons to perform and that this bariatricsurgery tends to have higher success rates.

-- It is less expensive compared to the traditional gastric bypass.
+- Mini bypass is less expensive compared to traditional gastric bypass.

-- Patients are able to get back to normal activities within a week; the healing process is relatively quick because the procedure is less invasive.
+- Patients are able to get back to normal activities within a week; the mini bypass healing process is relatively quick because the procedure is less invasive.

-While there are many benefits of a mini-gastric bypass, it’s not to say that it doesn’t come with its own set of risks.
-For instance, it may be less effective than a traditional gastric bypass because it doesn’t transform the digestive system dramatically.
-However, you still can expect to have a significant amount of weight loss and metabolic benefits.
+While there are many benefits of a mini gastric bypass, it’s not to say that it doesn’t come with its own set of risks.
+For instance, mini gastric bypass may be less effective than a traditional gastric bypass because it doesn’t transform the digestive system dramatically.
+However, you still can expect to have a significant amount of weight loss and metabolic benefits from mini gastric bypass.

 Additional cons you should know about include: